 California Butterfly Ray, Gymnura marmorata

-The California Butterfly Ray, Gymnura marmorata, whose common Spanish name is raya mariposa californiana, is a species in the family Gymnuridae, the Butterfly Rays, known as raya mariposas in Mexico.
+The California Butterfly Ray, Gymnura marmorata, whose common Spanish name is raya mariposa californiana, is a species in the family Gymnuridae, the Butterfly Rays, known as rayas mariposa in Mexico.
 Globally, there are sixteen species in the genus Gymnura, of which three are found in Mexican waters, one in the Atlantic and two in the Pacific.

-The California Butterfly Ray has an extremely broad rhomboidal shaped disc that is approximately 1.5 times wider than it is long.
-The pectoral fins are not separated from the head giving rise to a triangularly shaped body.
-They are light brown covered with dense pale brown spots overlaid by scattered blackish spots.
-Dead fish are a uniform darker brown.
-The head has a bluntly pointed snout, eyes and spiracles on top, and an arched mouth equipped with numerous small teeth in bands.
+The California Butterfly Rays have extremely broad rhomboidal disc-shaped bodies that are approximately 1.5 times wider than they are long.
+Their pectoral fins are not separated from the head giving rise to their triangularly-shaped body.
+They are light brown in color and covered with dense pale brown spots overlaid by scattered blackish spots.
+They become a uniform darker brown upon death.
+Their head has a bluntly pointed snout, eyes and spiracles on top, and an arched mouth equipped with numerous small teeth in bands.
 The front margin of the disc is slightly concave and the rear margin is rounded.
-A key to the identification is that the distance between the eyes is greater than the distance from the eyes to the tip of the snout.
-The tail is very short and approximately one-half the length of the disc with one or two large serrated venomous spines which are used for defense.
-They do not have a caudal fin or a dorsal fin.
-The skin is smooth without denticles.
+A key to identification is the distance between the eyes which is greater than the distance from the eyes to the tip of the snout.
+Their tail is very short and approximately one-half the length of the disc with one or two large serrated venomous spines used for defense.
+They have no caudal or dorsal fins.
+Their skin is smooth and without denticles.

-The California Butterfly Ray is a bottom-dweller found in shallow coastal waters in bays and along beaches and within silty and muddy channels and estuaries at depths up to 310 feet.
-They feed on buried bi-valves, crabs, mollusks, and crustaceans.
-They reach a maximum size of 150 cm (59 inches) in width and 90 cm (35 inches) in length.
-The females are approximately twice the size of the males.
-Reproduction is via aplacental vivparity with embryos nourished by means of small yolk-sacs and young born live but the developing young are not nourished by the placenta; they do have a high fecundity level, with four to sixteen 21 – 26 cm disc width pups per litter, with a fairly rapid growth rate.
+The California Butterfly Rays are bottom-dwellers found in shallow coastal waters in bays and along beaches and within silty and muddy channels and estuaries at depths up to 310 feet.
+They reach a maximum width of 1.5 meters (4 feet 11 inches) and length of 90 cm (35 inches).
+Females are approximately twice the size of males.
+They feed on buried bivalves, crabs, mollusks, and crustaceans.
+Reproduction is via aplacental viviparity with embryos nourished by small yolk sacs and young born live.
+They have a high fecundity level, with four to sixteen pups per litter ranging in disc width from 21 to 26 cm and having a fairly rapid growth rate.
 In Mexican waters they are found along the entire West coast of Baja and throughout the Sea of Cortez.